igncp/explorers/readme.md

 # Explorers

-Set of some commands and guidelines for exploring new codebases.
+Set of commands and guidelines for exploring codebases.

 ## Principles